mobizt/FirebaseClient/README.md

 The lower priority tasks are sync task, async task and `SSE mode (HTTP Streaming)` task respectively.

-When user uses a async client for multiple tasks which included `Realtime Database` get in `SSE mode (HTTP Streaming)`, sync and async operations, the `SSE mode (HTTP Streaming)` will be interrupted (breaking the connection) because of the async client is only able to connect to the server via one TCP socket at a time.
+When user uses a async client for multiple tasks which included `Realtime Database` get in `SSE mode (HTTP Streaming)`, sync and async tasks, the `SSE mode (HTTP Streaming)` will be interrupted (breaking the connection) because of the async client is only able to connect to the server via one TCP socket at a time.

 > [!TIP]
 > In ESP32, if you want to run many async tasks concurrency with different async clients.
 It may not be possible because the ESP32's `WiFiClientSecure` required memory up to 50k per connection.
 Alternatively, this can be done by using the `ESP_SSLClient` that included in this library which it works in the same way as ESP8266's `WiFiClientSecure` which the lower memeory consumption can be achieve by setting the smaller buffer size.
 This is the [example](/examples/App/NetworkInterfaces/EthernetNetwork/EthernetNetwork.ino) for how to use `ESP_SSLClient` with this library.